Supervision/Peer Groups

 info@chicagoeft.com

-Individual Consultation with Certified Supervisor or Supervisor-in-Training
+Individual Consultation with a Certified Supervisor or Supervisor-in-Training

 There is no substitute for one-on-one consultation.
 In the context of a supportive, collaborative alliance, you have the opportunity to get direct, case-specific encouragement and suggestions for how to intervene more effectively from an EFT perspective.
 Supervision is most effective when reviewing clips of video of the therapist working with the client.
 The therapist is responsible for obtaining written consent to show the video in consultation.